PortableApps64/PortableApps-ForMacOS64/README.md

 </dd></dl>
 </div><br/>

-<div><a name="pb-4"></a>PB-4: Get macOS 64-bit compatible APP,
+<div><a name="pb-4"></a>PB-4: Get macOS 64-bit compatible APP,<br/>
  (to convert them as Portable App or to convert them as Multi-instance App).
 </div>
 <br/>

 <a name="pb-5"></a>PB-5: Get (Language, Profile, License, etc) build related
  files/folders/bundles:
-<div><b>a:</b> Use GitHub’s “Clone or Download” button & select “Download ZIP”, save zip file,
+<div><b>a:</b> Use GitHub’s “Clone or Download” button & select “Download
- goto default download location folder “Downloads”, double-click/tap on zip file (to decompress it), you’ll get a folder with same-name (without the “zip” extension), then Copy all files inside that folder, & Paste into our build folder<b>:</b><dl><dd> <code>"/System/Volumes/Data/Projects/Portable-Apps-OS-X-64/"</code><br/>
+ ZIP”, save zip file, goto default download location folder “Downloads”, double-click/tap on zip file (to decompress it), you’ll get a folder with same-name (without the “zip” extension), then Copy all files inside that folder, & Paste into our build folder<b>:</b><dl><dd> <code>"/System/Volumes/Data/Projects/Portable-Apps-OS-X-64/"</code><br/>
  ( above location’s shorter form is:
  <code>"/Projects/Portable-Apps-OS-X-64/"</code> )<br/>